 The Project is located approximately 95 km south of Salt Lake City, Utah and can be accessed by road from U.S. Highway 6 approximately 30 km west of the Interstate 15 junction (Figure 3-1).
-The center of the IVNE exploration potential area claims and applications lies approximately at 39° 55' N latitude and 112° 06' W longitude.
-The City of Eureka lies approximately 2 km north of the northeastern Property boundary (Figure 3-2).
-The exploration area covers approximately 65 km2 of private patented claims, unpatented claims, state leases and prospecting permits that have been consolidated by IVNE into a cohesive package of interests (Section 3.2).
-All maps and reported coordinates are referenced to 1983 North American Datum (NAD83) UTM Zone 12 N.

-The area hosted historic mining communities and activities, but only two communities remain today in Eureka and the town of Mammoth.
+The center of the IE claims and applications lies approximately at 39° 55' N latitude and 112° 06' W longitude.
+The exploration area covers approximately 81.97 km2 of private patented claims, unpatented claims, and state leases that have been consolidated by IE into a cohesive package of interests (Section 3.2).
+All maps and reported coordinates are referenced to 1983 North American Datum (NAD83) UTM Zone 12 N. The area once hosted an array of mining communities and activities but only two communities remain today - the City of Eureka and the unincorporated community of Mammoth.
 The historical mining area lies in the Tintic Mountains divide between the Utah and Juab Counties.
 The county line occurs at the watershed divide.